Activities

 Two online courses were run in September 2022 to promote childhood cancer registration and implementation of international standards.

-The courses were organised by Cancer Institute (W.I.A) in Chennai and Vietnam National Cancer Institute in Hanoi, under the auspices of the International Agency for Research on Cancer and St. Jude Children’s Research Hospital.
+The courses were organised by Cancer Institute (W.I.A) in Chennai and Vietnam National Cancer Institute in Hanoi respectively, under the auspices of the International Agency for Research on Cancer and St. Jude Children’s Research Hospital.

-The course was completed by 58 health professionals involved in cancer registration and medical practice, who are active in the following countries:
+Each course was completed by 29 health professionals involved in cancer registration and medical practice with interest in childhood cancer, who are active in the following countries:

-In follow-up meetings, held in January and February 2023, close to 80% of the participants confirmed that the course inspired them to promote childhood cancer registration as part of their working activities.
+Of the 58 professionals trained in the three regional courses, 54 (93%) confirmed that the course inspired them to promote childhood cancer registration as part of their working activities.

 First ChildGICR Masterclass

-Most participants were nominated to become part of the GICRNet, a network of trainers, who co-develop new education material and disseminate their expertise to those who need assistance in the six IARC Hub regions.
+The successful graduates of the Masterclass were proposed to become part of the GICRNet, a network of regional trainers, whose mission is to disseminate their expertise to those who need assistance in the six IARC Hub regions.

 The outcomes of the ChildGICR Masterclass 2021 on childhood cancer registration are: